googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

 As Spanner restricts changing a primary key value, not setting the ``version_table_pk`` flag to ``False`` can cause migration problems.
 If ``alembic_versions`` table was already created with a primary key, setting the flag to ``False`` will not work, because the flag is only applied on table creation.

-Also notice that DDL statements in Spanner are not transactional and will not be automatically reverted in case of a migration fail.
+Notice that DDL statements in Spanner are not transactional.
+They will not be automatically reverted in case of a migration fail.
+Also Spanner encourage use of the `autocommit_block() <https://alembic.sqlalchemy.org/en/latest/api/runtime.html#alembic.runtime.migration.MigrationContext.autocommit_block>`__ for migrations in order to prevent DDLs from aborting migration transactions with schema modifications.

 | **Warning!**
 | A migration script can produce a lot of DDL statements.
 If each of the